jfynbo/PyLongslit/docs/extract_1d.rst

 Extract 1d science/standard star spectrum
 =========================================

-The procedure for extracting the 1d spectrum of the science observation and standard star is almost the same, and therefore they will be described together.
+The procedure for extracting the 1d spectrum of the science observation and the standard star is almost the same, and therefore they will be described together.
 The scripts used for this step are `extract_science_1d.py` and `extract_std_1d.py`.
 Both scripts need `extract_1d.py` in order to work.
 The input to these scripts is the :ref:`setup.py <setup>` file, as well as the `ìdarc.dat` file from the